guyluz11/guyluz11/README.md

 Currently I am developing in flutter.

-Most of my work is invested in my open source **smart home** 🏡 company [CyBear Jinni](https://cybearjinni.com) 🦾🐻🧞‍♂️, you are welcome to join all the code can be [found here](https://github.com/CyBear-Jinni).
+Most of my work is invested in my open source **smart home** 🏡 company Simple Hub 🦾🐻🧞‍♂️, you are welcome to join all the code can be [found here](https://github.com/simple-hub-organization/simple-hub).

+Also I have released an app that helps you increase work/studying productivity named [Infinite Horizons](https://github.com/guyluz11/infinite_horizons), I encourage you to try it helped me a lot.

 Feel free to take a look at some of my other projects: